How do cold showers anger and ice baths invigorate?

 Compared to the cold showers, the ice bath put me in a great mood.

 I discovered more energy than I'd felt in years.
-When I was in the ice water, I felt calm.
+When I was in the ice water, I felt calm, and when I emerged, the feeling of euphoria I felt was amazing.

 I was hooked.

-An obscure scientific paper, in an unusual peer-reviewed journal called the International Journal of Circumpolar Health, by an unknown Finnish scientist from a University I can't even pronounce, published a cold pressor study comparing partial immersion in cold water to to total body immersion in cold air.
+An obscure scientific paper, in an unusual peer-reviewed journal called the International Journal of Circumpolar Health, by an unknown Finnish scientist from a University I can't even pronounce, published a cold pressor study comparing partial immersion in cold water to total body immersion in cold air.

 Ilkka Korhonen (2006), from the University of Oulu in Oulun yliopisto, Finland discovered that heart rate increased in young men who submerged only a hand or foot in cold water.
 But heart rate decreased when the same men were subjected to mild cryotherapy (+10C) for two hours.
 Korhonen concluded "a sudden local exposure to severe cold would be more stressful than a long lasting, milder exposure to cold, even when the latter is applied to the whole body."

 The young Finnish college-age men in the study were presumably acclimated to season cold exposure, given the fact that Oulu is not far from the Arctic circle.
-And the cold temperatures they experienced are nowhere near as challenging as two minutes in a Forge at a water temperature of +2C... but could it be that partial immersion creates a different biochemical response than whole body?
+And the cold temperatures they experienced are nowhere near as challenging as two minutes in a Forge at a water temperature of +2C ... but could it be that partial immersion creates a different biochemical response than whole body?

 That's my experience.